Davina-T/JavaScript-Fundamentals-for-Beginners/README.md

 A mini-course on the fundamentals of not only JavaScript, but programming in general.

 ### Covers:

-Variables & Data Types
+Variables and Data Types
 Loops
 Arrays
 Objects
 Functions
-Conditionals - If Statements, switches
+Conditionals
 Events
-Forms & Validation
+Forms and Validation